JCollinJones25/War/README.md

 * Include 'cards remaining:' display next to decks. (done)
 * front of card should be just number and words saying suit (done)
 * front of card is image of suit
+* display text when player wins a tie breaker
 * Instead of having a 'next card' button, draw starts a timer and the table resets after the cards are revealed
 * give design to card when face up
 * Display text "War!" if there is a tie (done)